 You can take part in Wecycle's collective collection system.
 You can join them by signing a Participation Agreement.
 You are legally required to register with the National (W)EEE Register.
-You must report annually to the Register the previous year's quantity of electrical appliances and energy saving light bulbs to the Register that you have put on the market, exported, collected or processed.
+You must report annually the previous year's quantity of electrical appliances and energy saving light bulbs to the Register that you have put on the market, exported, collected or processed.
 There are several collective collection systems in the Netherlands, these are listed in the National (W)EEE Register.

 Recycling contribution for white goods, brown goods and light bulbs

 The recycling contribution is included in the price of (large and small) white and brown goods (TVs, refrigerators, washing machines, microwaves).
 If, as a retailer, you sell a new appliance, you must collect comparable appliances discarded by customers free of charge.
 This also applies to energy-sufficient light bulbs.
 Web shops are also required to do this.

 Collection point waste electrical and electronic equipment

 If you supply electrical and electronic equipment and your store's floor space exceeds 400 m2, you must have a collection point for waste electrical and electronic equipment.
-Consumers can return their waste equipment free of charge, without the obligation to buy a new equivalent item at your store.
+Consumers can return their waste appliances free of charge, without being obliged to buy a new equivalent item at your store.